TheJacksonLaboratory/splicing-pipelines-nf/docs/usage.md

                                 (default: false)
   --outdir                      The output directory where the results will be saved (string)
-                                (default: directory where you submit the job)
+                                (default: directory where you submit the job) --gc_disk_size                Only specific to google-cloud executor.
+Adds disk-space for few aggregative processes.
+                                    (deafult: "200 GB" based on 100 samples.
+Simply add 2 x Number of Samples)
 ```